Types of Deeds

 The document that legally conveys an interest in real estate from one individual to another is referred to as a “deed.”
-Every state has specific laws and requirements for valid deeds and, if you are involved in a real estate transaction, you should always seek guidance of an experienced deed & real estate attorney in Seattle or Tacoma, WA who has a thorough understanding of Washington real estate laws.
+Every state has specific laws and requirements for valid deeds and, if you are involved in a real estate transaction, you should always seek guidance of an experienced deed & real estate attorney who has a thorough understanding of Washington state real estate laws.
 If you have any questions regarding the legal issues of real estate, call the office of Dickson Frohlich Phillips Burgess today in Seattle at (206) 621-1110 or in Tacoma at (253) 572-1000 for assistance.

 Requirements for a Washington Deed